How to Choose and Use Concealer

 - Available finishes include satin and creamy

-Generally, cream concealer provides medium to full coverage and comes packaged in a small pot, palette, or compact.
+Generally, cream concealer provides medium to full coverage.
+This type of concealer is usually packaged in a small pot, palette, or compact.
 Cream concealer works well under the eyes and is one of the best concealer options for covering severe discolorations like melasma (patchy, light tan to brown discoloration also known as "the mask of pregnancy") or port wine stains.

 Cream concealers have more slip and can be applied in a stippling motion with a clean finger, sponge, or a small concealer brush.
 However, those with a notably more creamy finish are more prone to creasing into lines and wrinkles and should be set with loose or pressed powder once blended.